Furstenberg's Times 2, Times 3 Conjecture (a Short Survey): Abstract

 \section{Abstract}

-The following is a concise exposition on the conjecture and three of its proofs for the case of positive entropy, by D. Rudolph \cite{key-20} , by B. Host \cite{key-15} and by W. Parry \cite{key-19}.
+The following is a concise exposition of the conjecture and three of its proofs for the case of positive entropy by D. Rudolph \cite{key-20} , B. Host \cite{key-15} and W. Parry \cite{key-19}.
 A simpler theorem of R. Lyons \cite{key-17} - preceding them - is also presented and proved.
 This is a survey, no new results are introduced.